 In the southern hemisphere, southern lights or aurora australis is the equivalent of aurora borealis.
-Beautiful shades of green, purple and blue illuminate the night sky, which can be enjoyed all year round but the best time is winter from May through September.
+Flickering shades of green, purple, red, and blue illuminate the night sky over the horizon.

 Most aurora-viewing spots in Australia are concentrated in the southern regions—the state of Victoria and the island of Tasmania.
 All you need for good sighting is little to no light pollution, a broad horizon, good timing, and a decent camera.

 When to see the southern lights in Australia

 Theoretically, southern lights can be viewed in Australia all year round.
 However, for more extended night hours, you might want to aim for the winter months from May to August.
 Also, solar activity tends to be more intense at the spring equinox in September, so this month is also a good time for chasing the elusive aurora.